British School of Ulaanbaatar: Composition and Operations

 Classes are provided for students from three to eighteen years of age and the School admits students of all nationalities who wish to study an international British curriculum in the medium of English.
 The School has grown from 190 students in 2012 to over 600 by 2023.
 Class sizes are limited to no more than twenty-four students, and the majority of the teachers are British.
 The School has four day Houses named after the patron saints of the British Isles (St. George, St. Andrew, St. David and St. Patrick).
 Every student is a member of one of the Houses.
 The school day runs from 8:00 to 16:00 on Tuesday, Wednesday, and Thursday, while on Monday and Friday, it ends at 15:00.
 Each day begins with registration or assembly at the start of the day followed by lessons that begin at 8:30 on Tuesday, Wednesday, and Thursday, and at 8:10 on Monday and Friday.
 Lessons on Tuesday, Wednesday, and Thursday are split into periods of one hour, on Monday and Friday, lessons are 55 minutes long.
 A range of optional extra-curricular activities (ECAs) are also offered each afternoon, providing students to participate in academic groups, preparation programmes for national and international competitions, creative and performing arts clubs and team sports.

 Scandals

 On 23 February 2019, a scandal broke out and hooded men burst into the "British School of Ulaanbaatar" and bombarded the school, attacking staff, stealing computer parts and finance papers.
-In the scandal, the 49% shareholders of the school, Batjargal, Amraa and Ariunaa were fired from the school by the 51% shareholder, Oyuungerel.
+In the scandal, the 49% shareholders of the school, Bayar-uchral, Amraa and Ariunaa were fired from the school by the 51% shareholder, Oyuungerel.
 Within a month, they had stolen students' tuition through their own bank accounts, therefore hiring masked men to break into the school to steal finance papers, computer CPUs, hard drives, and large amounts of cash, causing dozens of foreign teachers to leave the school and Mongolia completely.